-The discharge planning process at the Multi-Organ Transplant Program and University Health Network has been explained to me.
+The discharge planning process at the Soham & Shaila Ajmera Family Transplant Center and University Health Network has been explained to me.
 We have been given the information package regarding discharge policies at University Health Network and any questions have been answered to our satisfaction.
 By signing this form as patient and designated caregiver(s), we hereby confirm:

-- Before the transplant, we have been approved for all possible drug coverage programs that have been recommended by the multi-disciplinary team. (i.e. Trillium Drug Program, Ontario Works, Ontario Disability Support Program, or Seniors Benefits) ACCEPTANCE TO ONE OR MORE OF THESE PROGRAMS IS MANDATORY FOR LISTING.
+- 1. Before the transplant, we have been approved for all possible drug coverage programs that have been recommended by the multi-disciplinary team. (i.e. Trillium Drug Program, Ontario Works, Ontario Disability Support Program, or Seniors Benefits) ACCEPTANCE TO ONE OR MORE OF THESE PROGRAMS IS MANDATORY FOR LISTING.
 Coverage must be maintained while you are on the transplant waiting list.
 Adherence to this requirement will be monitored while you are on the transplant waiting list.
 Failure to ensure adequate coverage will impact your listing status. - 2.
 Before the transplant, if deemed necessary by the multi-disciplinary transplant team, we will arrange for our accommodation close to Toronto for the immediate six to eight week period following discharge from hospital after transplantation. - 3.
-After the transplant, we will work with the multi-disciplinary healthcare team to expedite recommended discharges from University Health Network;

-- 4. After the transplant, in the event that the care giving team recommends discharge to a secondary health care facility (i.e. rehabilitation, chronic care, nursing home, etc) as opposed to home, we will accept the first available opening from a list of facilities developed by the team and hospital. - 5.
-After the transplant, we will be prepared to transport ourselves to and from the hospital for follow-up care for at least six to eight weeks after transplantation.
+After the transplant, we will work with the multi-disciplinary healthcare team to expedite recommended discharges from University Health Network; - 4.
+After the transplant, in the event that the care giving team recommends discharge to a secondary health care facility (i.e. rehabilitation, chronic care, nursing home, etc) as opposed to home, we will accept the first available opening from a list of facilities developed by the team and hospital.

+5. After the transplant, we will be prepared to transport ourselves to and from the hospital for follow-up care for at least six to eight weeks after transplantation.
-Patient's name Signature Date

-Designated Caregiver Signature Date

-Name of Person Obtaining Consent Signature Date

-If YES, please check the relevant box and complete the signature space below:

-The person signing below acted as a translator for the participant during the consent process and attests that the information as set out in this form was accurately translated and has had any questions answered.

-Print Name of Translator
+Patient's name Signature Date Designated Caregiver Signature Date Name of Person Obtaining Consent Signature Date Was the participant assisted during the c onsent process? 🗌 YES 🗌] NO If YES , please check the relevant box and l complete the signature sp pace below: The person signing below acted as a transformer process and attests that the information a and has had any questions answered.
+1 1 e Print Name of Translator Signature Date Relationship to Participant Language The consent form was read to the par the information as set out in this form questions answered.
+1 0 6 Print Name of Witness Signature Date

-Signature

-Date